• Facebook

 • Youth Philanthropy Council

-The LEAD Council of the Northern New York Community Foundation invites local students at tri-county schools and organized student groups in Jefferson, Lewis, and St. Lawrence counties to participate in a creative and impactful project to help reduce food insecurity across the North Country.
+The Youth Philanthropy Council of the Northern New York Community Foundation invites K-12 and college students and organized student groups in Jefferson, Lewis, and St. Lawrence counties to participate in a creative and impactful project to help reduce food insecurity across the North Country.

-Canstruction for Northern New York is a group activity to encourage students to team up and construct a fun, themed structure made of donated canned food and other nonperishable food items or hygiene products to support a local food pantry or backpack program of your choice!
-Download a Canstruction flyer to share here.
+Canstruction for Northern New York is a group activity to encourage students to team up and construct a fun, themed structure of donated canned food and other nonperishable food items or hygiene products to support a local food pantry or backpack program of your choice!

-Below are a few examples of canstruction projects.
-To enlarge, click on a single image in the gallery and then click the image again.
+To enlarge, click on a single image in the gallery and then click on the image again.

-• Excellent opportunity to support local residents with essential needs
+• It is an excellent opportunity to support local residents with essential needs.

-• Instill philanthropic values in students who want to give back
+• Canstruction instills philanthropic values in students who want to give back.

-• Build school spirit around a difference-making project
+• The competition builds school spirit around a difference-making project.

-• Compete to win a grant award for another nonprofit you care about most!
+• Students compete to win grant awards for another nonprofit they care about most.

 What are the rules?